jamitag/portfolio-4-restaurant--booking/README.md

 Error - I was unsuccsessfully trying to link the contact model to the reservation and user models in order to link reservations to a user but this resulted in all reservations displaying for all users.

 Solution - Updating the user field to a 'foreign key' instead of a 'text field' provided a relationship between the reserve modal and the user modal, linking each reservation the correct user.

+Error - Within the reservation form, I could not set my time field to 30 minute intervals - only hourly.

+Solution - No solution could be found. the reservation form continues to only offer on the hour enquiries during opening times.

 ## Technologies